5herlocked/c-underwatervlc/svo_export/README.md

 # SVO Exporter

-The svo export application is specifically designed to quickly and without user interruption
+The svo export application is specifically designed to export ZED labs SVOs to AVIs and PNGs without user presence.
+It requires Nvidia CUDA along with Stereolabs ZED SDK preinstalled on the system.